Help for First-Time Camp Parents

 Keep in Touch

-While your child is at camp, you’ll be able to view daily photos and news from camp.
+While your child is at camp, you’ll be able to view photos and news from camp.
 This is a great way for you to see what is going on at camp, and it may help you relax to see your child and other campers having fun.
 It’s also reassuring to know what your child is doing at camp.
 When you write them letters and emails, you can mention things you see going on at camp, such as special events, activities, and outpost trips.

 One special thing about camp is that it is one of the only places where children and parents exchange hand-written letters.
 Campers love receiving letters and postcards from home, so be sure to keep a steady stream of mail coming to your camper.
 Let friends and relatives know your camper’s address at camp, so they can send mail, too!
-While is it difficult for parents to go for two weeks without hearing their child’s voice on the phone, remember that the independence your child is gaining is invaluable.
+While it is difficult for parents to go for two weeks without hearing their child’s voice on the phone, remember that the independence your child is gaining is invaluable.
 Letters you receive from your child while they are at camp may be some of the only written memories you will have from their childhood.
 Save them!

 Remember the Benefits